AdvaniaSE/PowerShellFundamentals/02. PowerShell Help/Detailed.md

 # Lab 02.
 Detailed - PowerShell Help

-**In order to be able to update all available help files, for all your modules, you need to start your powershell console as Administrator.**
+**In order to be able to update all available help files, for all your modules, you need to start your PowerShell console as Administrator.**

 You can find all commands related to help in PowerShell by running the command